daudix/daudix.one/content/blog/site-and-blog-devlog/index.md

 Home page is a very important page, this page links to all other pages, it gives some basic info about me and some contact links.
 It didn't change a lot but there are some work been done.

 - Proper dark mode have been implemented (well, it were already there but I replaced it with filter hack,more on it in blog section.
-Now it's enabled back and all the custom stuff have been fixed to support it)
+Now it's enabled back and all the custom stuff have been fixed to support it).
-- Background color are a bit different (taken from Libadwaita)
+- Background color are a bit different (taken from Libadwaita).
-- Added shadows to all cards to give them some depth
+- Added shadows to all cards to give them some depth.

 ![Blog card](blog-card.png)
 <figcaption>Blog link card with newely added shadow</figcaption>